dendronhq/dendron-site/vault/dendron.rfc.7-graph-rework.schemas.md

 ## Further Thoughts

-The Schemas should provide a way to use the Value that gets matched from the Pattern it provides, like in this case done for the title.
+The Schemas should provide a way to use the Value that gets matched from the Pattern it gives, like in this case done for the title.

 Further extensions of this could be to provide multiple patterns.
 An example here could be the Month schema, to have a group of Schemas that act as one Hierarchy level Month but have different patterns and styles.